Greene County Setting the Standards for Home Base Iowa

 New Way® delivers 6 Ford F-550 trucks mounted with 8 yd Diamondbacks to Guayaquil, Ecuador.

-New Way® Trucks authorized dealer C.N.
+New Way® Trucks authorized distributor C.N.
 Wood recently delivered a 32yd King Cobra to the city of Brookline, MA.

 New Way® sells 10 Viper rear loaders to New York City Parks Department